Ogg's Torsion conjecture: Fifty years later: An overview

-\section{An overview}
+\part{An overview}

-Let $K$ be a number field, and denote by $G_K$ its absolute Galois group, i.e. A basic question in the arithmetic of abelian varieties over number fields is to classify (up to the natural notion of isomorphism) pairs
+Torsion in algebraic groups---even if not in that vocabulary---has played a fundamental role since Gauss's {\it Disquisitiones Arithmeticae} (1801), the structure of roots of unity (torsion in the multiplicative group) being a central concern in the development of modern number theory.{\footnote{See Umberto Zannier's expository article \cite{Zan}, {\it Torsion in algebraic groups and problems which arise.}}}\vv Let $K$ be a number field, and denote by $G_K$ its absolute Galois group, i.e. \vv A basic question in the arithmetic of abelian varieties over number fields is to classify (up to the natural notion of isomorphism) pairs

 where \begin{itemize}\item $A$ is a (polarized) abelian variety defined over $K$, \item $C$ is a finite abelian group with a $G_K$-action, and \item $\alpha$ is a $G_K$-equivariant injection. \end{itemize} \vv These are the three basic parameters in this general question, and you have your choice of how you want to choose the range of each of them.
-For example, you can: \vv \begin{itemize}\item allow the ``$C$"s to run through all cyclic finite groups with arbitrary $G_K$-action; and $A$ to range through all abelian varieties with a specified type of polarization.
-Equivalently, you are asking about {\bf $K$-rational cyclic isogenies of abelian varieties}, or \vv \item restrict to finite ``$C$"s with trivial $G_K$-action, in which case you are asking about {\bf $K$-rational torsion points on abelian varieties}.\vv \item You might also vary over a class of number fields $K$---e.g., number fields that are of a fixed degree $d$ over a given number field $k$, \vv \item and, of course, fix the dimension of the abelian varieties you are considering. \end{itemize}
+For example, you can: \vv \begin{itemize}\item allow the groups $C$ to run through all cyclic finite groups with arbitrary $G_K$-action; and $A$ to range through all abelian varieties with a specified type of polarization.
+Equivalently, you are asking about {\bf $K$-rational cyclic isogenies of abelian varieties}, or \vv \item restrict to finite groups $C$ with trivial $G_K$-action, in which case you are asking about {\bf $K$-rational torsion points on abelian varieties},\vv \item vary over a class of number fields $K$---e.g., number fields that are of a fixed degree $d$ over a given number field $k$, or \vv \item fix the dimension of the abelian varieties you are considering. \end{itemize}